 The history of a S22 Segment of Matter started with the first S17 Physical Genesis event that deposited still existing matter within the defined spatial extend.
 The collection of all S18 Alteration events represent its history.
 Some of the events will not leave any physical material within the S22 Segment of Matter.

 (to be elaborated further)

+Examples:

+The borehole collar 74001 part of the borehole 74001 of GR central Macedonia.

+The intake 2_1 contained in borehole 2.

 In First Order Logic: